 to provide members with relevant and effective services;

-to receive, administer and allocate funds and other means of support to overseas development and development education;
+to receive, administer and allocate funds and other means of support to international cooperation, global citizenship and public engagement efforts;

-to act on behalf of members with their approval in such areas as consultation with government and other bodies either public or private, publication of statements and declarations, supporting and engaging in development education and action, and generally supporting their interests in the area of world development .
+to act on behalf of members with their approval in such areas as consultation with government and other bodies either public or private, publication of statements and declarations, supporting and engaging in public awareness, education and action, and generally supporting their interests in the area of international cooperation, global citizenship and public engagement work.

 The corporation will be carried on with no gain to its members and any profits accruing to it will be used in promotion of its objects.